Pleasant Camp, British Columbia: History

 In response to the goldrush, the North-West Mounted Police (NWMP) established an inspection station in 1898 at Pleasant Camp.
 The functions included collecting customs duties.
 In 1901, the office was placed under the administrative oversight of Whitehorse Customs but closed in 1906.
 Canada established a permanent border station at Pleasant Camp in 1946.

 Population

-The population in fall of 2021 was counted as 11 people.
-The population fluctuates between 8 and 16, primarily officers of the CBSA and their families, as well as seasonal maintenance staff.
+The population in Spring of 2026 was counted as 11 people.
+The population fluctuates between 7 and 16, primarily officers of the CBSA and their families, as well as seasonal maintenance staff.
 There are no schools, community centers, medical services, gas stations, restaurants, grocery stores, or other services in Pleasant Camp, resulting in high resident turnover.

 Flora and Fauna

 Pleasant Camp lies in one of the most northern extensions of the Coastal Western Hemlock zone.
 Sitka Spruce is the site's dominant large tree; Western Hemlock and Black Cottonwood are also prominent.

 Local wildlife includes grizzly bear, black bear, porcupine, fox, bald eagle, raven, ptarmigan, salmon, dall sheep, and moose.

 Hunting is allowed with permit in the local area and game meat is a regular part of the diet of area residents.

 It is advisable to carry bear spray when hiking in the area.